Southwest Ring Road connection projects

 Calgary's Ring Road is located within The Province's Transportation Utility Corridor and is operated and maintained by the Government of Alberta through Alberta Transportation.
 The northwest, northeast, and southeast sections of the Ring Road (Stoney Trail) are completed and in use.
-Construction on the southwest and west sections are currently underway.
+Construction on the west sections are currently underway.

 The West Calgary Ring Road (WCRR), between Highway 8 and the Trans-Canada Highway, contains the final nine kilometres of the Calgary Ring Road.
 The WCRR project will be completed in three parts – the north project, south project, and twinning of the bridge over the Bow River.
 For more information on this project, visit the West Calgary Ring Road home page.